 Coconut Water Kefir

 Coconut water kefir can be made from either fresh coconut water from a young coconut or pasteurized coconut water found in aseptic containers from a health food store.
-Besides the opening of the fresh coconuts, the process is the same.
+Use Water Kefir Grains or a powdered Kefir Starter to culture coconut water.

-How to open young coconuts: First of all, be sure that you acquire young coconuts which should be light in color rather than the older coconuts which will be the brown fuzzy ones many are used to seeing.
-Once you have your coconuts, take one and hold it down firmly, pointy end facing your knife hand and your other hand holding the coconut on its side.
+If using fresh coconut water, choose young coconuts that are light in color rather than the older brown, fuzzy coconuts.
+Hold the coconut down firmly, pointy end facing your dominant hand and your other hand holding the coconut on its side.
 Use a serrated knife to saw off the husky at the pointy end until a couple of square inch area is removed or until the inner light brown husk is showing.

-Very carefully saw off the top half inch which should create a lid revealing a 1 to 2 inch hole with the white coconut inner meat exposed.
-When you are halfway into cutting off the lid, turn the coconut so that the lid faces upward so as to not allow the coconut water from leaking out.
+Very carefully saw off the top half inch which should create a lid revealing a 1-2 inch hole with the white inner meat exposed.
+When halfway into cutting off the lid, turn the coconut so that the lid faces upward, to keep the coconut water from spilling out.

 Coconut Milk Kefir

-Coconut milk kefir is a bit thinner than yogurt and can be drank straight up or used in smoothies or various parfaits or desserts.
+Coconut milk kefir is a bit thinner than yogurt and can be drunk plain or used in smoothies, parfaits, or desserts.

 Coconut Milk Yogurt